Email marketing is the key to your clients' hearts and wallets. Sounds pretty grandiose, but it's true.

 Why would I go to a total stranger to edit my new promotional video when I got inspired to do it in the first place from something you shared with me?
 I wouldn't; I'd come to you.

-3. Entertainment Them
+3. Entertain Them

 Offering entertainment doesn’t mean that you have to be a stand-up comedian who also happens to have a photography company or a design studio.
 Entertainment simply means that you have to offer your material (whether informational or inspirational) in a way that your audience enjoys.

 You can be funny, you can be high-energy, you can be serious yet intriguing, authoritative (without being authoritarian), quirky, silly, fanciful, loud, or a million other things.
 What you can’t be is bland and boring.
 Because no one likes that, no matter what other value you may bring to the table.

 For an in-depth discussion of various types of email you can use in your business and the advantages and disadvantages of each, take a look at the following post:

 The truth is that although you shouldn’t email your audience entirely at random, you don't need to have a perfectly choreographed email sequence worked out a year in advance either.

 To maintain and promote your relationship and trust with your clients you should start with an email frequency of once every week or once every couple of weeks.
 More than that can feel overwhelming and annoying, and less than that can feel random and alienating.